HanLin-Spike/intro-to-multiarmed-bandits/README.md

-# RL-and-optimal-control
+#
-RL-an introduction‘s notes and exercises，RL project
+Finish exercises in book bandit algorithms and introduction to multi-armed bandits